chrisman-io/kubernetes-hackfest/labs/networking/calico-lab-exercise/modules/calicocloud/creating-aks-cluster.md

 > This workshop uses AKS cluster with Linux containers.
 To create a Windows Server container on an AKS cluster, consider exploring [AKS documents](https://docs.microsoft.com/en-us/azure/aks/windows-container-cli).
 This cluster deployment utilizes Azure CLI v2.x from your local terminal or via Azure Cloud Shell.
 Instructions for installing Azure CLI can be found [here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

-If you already have AKS cluster created from AKS network policies, make sure the network plugin is "azure", then you can skip this module and go to [module 1](/modules/joining-aks-to-calico-cloud.md)
+If you already have AKS cluster created make sure to verify it running the Instructions number 12 and 13 below.
+If it comes out ok, then you can skip this module and go to [module 1](/modules/joining-aks-to-calico-cloud.md)

 ## Prerequisite Tasks

 - Azure Account

+## Instructions

 1. Login to Azure Portal at http://portal.azure.com.